FAQ for Bridging Finance

 What rates can I expect to pay?

 We can source the most competitive rates in the market and we have many special and unique offers that are not available to other companies.
-Rates can be dictated by LTV, security type, client profile etc. Following a short discussion, our staff are experienced enough to be able to immediately provide a written quotation, showing the applicable rates and costs for most scenarios.
+Rates can be dictated by LTV, security type, client profile etc. Following a short discussion, our staff are experienced enough to be able to immediately provide a written quotation, showing the applicable bridging loan rates and costs for most scenarios.

 Are there any early repayment charges?